axonops/axonops-config-automation/README.md

 # AxonOps Configuration Automation

-This repository contains Ansible playbooks designed to automate the configuration of AxonOps after connecting your cluster to AxonOps.
+This repository contains Ansible playbooks designed to automate the configuration of AxonOps for your connected cluster.

 AxonOps is a comprehensive management platform for Apache Cassandra® and Apache Kafka®.
 It simplifies monitoring, maintenance, backups, and development by providing unified operations and customizable dashboards.